 To see the current list of tuition and fees visit the Tuition and Fees page of Trinity’s website.

-For more detailed information on Trinity’s tuition rates for 2011-2012, Trinity’s budget and spending allocations, please take a minute to view the 2012 Tuition Slideshow (PowerPoint).
+For more detailed information on Trinity’s tuition, Trinity’s budget and spending allocations, please take a minute to view the Trinity Tuition Presentation 2016

 How does Trinity spend my money?

-The illustration below shows how Trinity spends $35 million in revenues in Fiscal 2012.
-46 cents of every dollar goes for salaries and benefits for faculty and staff.
-22 cents goes back to students in the form of scholarships and grants.
-14 cents of every dollar supports facilities.
+The illustration below shows how Trinity spends $41 million in in Fiscal 2016.
+48 cents of every dollar goes for salaries and benefits for faculty and staff.
+24 cents goes back to students in the form of scholarships and grants.
+10 cents of every dollar supports facilities.
 The rest of the expense budget is illustrated.
 Trinity can account for every penny and all expenditures are absolutely essential for the operation of an effective university.

-Take a minute to review the 2012 Tuition Slideshow (PowerPoint) on Trinity’s tuition and budget, including more detailed FAQs about how we spend your money.
+Take a minute to review the Trinity Tuition Presentation 2016 on Trinity’s tuition and budget, including more detailed FAQs about how we spend your money.

 Where can I get more information on Trinity’s finances?